skupperproject/skupper/cmd/bootstrap/README.md

 You must always provide a `Site` (CR), plus some other resource that makes your running site meaningful, like Listeners and/or Connectors.

-In case you want your local site to listen for incoming links from other sites, at present, you have to explicitly provide a `RouterAccess` (CR).
+In case you want your local site to accept incoming links from other sites, at present, you have to explicitly provide a `RouterAccess` (CR).

 If you want your non-kubernetes site to establish links to other sites, make sure you also provide `AccessToken` or `Link` (CRs).

+If the CRs have no namespace set, Skupper assumes "default" as the namespace to be used, otherwise it will use the namespace defined in the CRs, unless you force a specific namespace to be used through the `-n` flag.

-***NOTE:** A V2 representation of the **"Hello world example"** is available below to provide initial guidance.*
+***NOTES:** A V2 representation of the **"Hello world example"** is available below to provide initial guidance.*

 Now that you have all your CRs placed on a local directory, just run: